Forceu/barcodebuddy-documentation/docs/_build/html/_static/usage.rst

 * If the scanner is attached to a different computer / server:
    * ``SERVER_ADDRESS``: Replace with the URL where your index.php file can be accessed from
    * ``USE_CURL``: Set to "true"
-* If the webserver does not run as user www-data (uncommon):
+* If the web server does not run as user www-data (uncommon):
    * ``WWW_USER``: Set to the name of the user

 Then run as root